Rede vor der OLmun 2019 international session

 Radical ideas, strong networks

 These ideas are radical in the context of today’s international politics, and they require a very different political thinking, if we wish to implement them.
 The nation state will continue to exist, but all national leaders will have to assume their share of responsibility for international peace and peoples’ well – being everywhere.
 Civil society organisations have a tremendously important role to play to bring about such a change in all countries.
 We need networks and solidarity and we need stronger mechanisms to uphold the authority of the UN, in order to level the international playing field.
-When we have to criticize some of the UN actions and some of its officials, this should, we have to guard ourselves against discrediting the whole UN.
+When we have to criticize some of the UN actions and some of its officials, then we have to guard ourselves against discrediting the whole UN.

 4 Dimensions of reforms